4 Ecommerce KPIs That Are Critical to Your Online Store

 Cart abandonment rate is the percentage of people who leave their cart after putting items into it on your store.

-This pesky little metric can tell you a lot about your current ecommerce store and website.
+This pesky little ecommerce KPI can tell you a lot about your current store and website.
 Cart abandonment tells you if your website is killing it or driving people away in masses.
 It’s one of the most annoying metrics to see on your dashboard, but it’s also one of the most telling, helpful metrics to analyze.

 According to Statista data, cart abandonment averages at 74.2% for online retailers in 2018.